sanjaykatta1/sanjaykatta1/README.md

--Hi, I’m sanjay
+- Hi, I’m sanjay
--I’m interested in mmachine learning and deep learning
+- I’m interested in mmachine learning and deep learning
--Email: sanjayka@mtu.edu
+- Email: sanjayka@mtu.edu

 <!---
 sanjaykatta1/sanjaykatta1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.